kiouku/interview-sheet/Algorithms.md

 * Used to find the optimal solution for a given problem.
 * Generally used on sets of data where only a small proportion of the information evaluated meets the desired result.
 * Often a greedy algorithm can help to reduce the Big O of an algorithm.
-* Examples: Dijkstra's shortest path algorithm, Prim's algorithm, job scheduler problem, coin change problem, optimal caching.
+* Examples: Dijkstra's shortest path algorithm, Prim's algorithm,Kruskal's algorithm, job scheduler problem, coin change problem, optimal caching, DNA sequence alignment.

 ## Dynamic Programming and Memoization